Space policy of the second Trump administration: History

-On May 20, 2025, U.S. president Donald Trump announced plans for a new space-based missile defense system called the "Golden Dome."
+On May 20, 2025, Trump announced plans for a new space-based missile defense system called the "Golden Dome."
 Intended to shield the United States from long-range and hypersonic missile threats, the system draws inspiration from Israel's Iron Dome but is significantly broader in scope.

 General Michael A. Guetlein of the U.S. Space Force has been appointed to lead the initiative.
 A down payment of $25 billion for Golden Dome was included in a Republican reconciliation spending bill.
 The Congressional Budget Office estimated that it could cost between $161 billion and $542 billion over 20 years, while Republican Senators involved in the program predicted the end cost would be "trillions of dollars."
 General Guetlein was officially nominated as Golden Dome's direct reporting program manager in June 2025 and confirmed by the Senate in July 2025.
 He assumed the position on July 21, 2025.

 While terrestrial defenses developed, the vision of a full space-based shield remained a consistent goal for its proponents.
 The modern groundwork for Golden Dome was laid in 2017 by the SDI's former Deputy of Technology, and prominent Team B leader, Michael D. Griffin, who formed the Space Development Agency during the first Trump administration.

 Griffin long advocated for reusable launch vehicles to make the mass launching of weapons into space economically feasible.
 While the original Strategic Defense Initiative's attempts at this were short-lived, with the DC-X failing after a series of test flights, Griffin later encouraged and promoted funding of commercial reusable launch vehicles, which have since proven successful.

 During his 2024 presidential campaign, Trump repeatedly mentioned the missile shield concept, often to mixed reception.

-In May 2025, four months after the beginning of Trump's second presidency, forty-two members of US Congress formally requested the DoD Inspector General to review Elon Musk’s involvement in Golden Dome.
+In May 2025, four months after the beginning of Trump's second presidency, forty-two members of US Congress, all Democrats, formally requested the DoD Inspector General review Elon Musk’s involvement in Golden Dome.

 They cited concerns over deviations from standard acquisition processes and a dome subscription model that could "give Musk undue influence over national security."
 Another key conflict of interest involves four-star general Terrence J. O'Shaughnessy, former head of U.S. homeland missile defense, who now reports directly to Musk at SpaceX.

 Michael D. Griffin, founder of the Space Development Agency behind Golden Dome, has also faced scrutiny.

 After traveling to Russia with a young Musk in 2001 to study ICBMs, Griffin steered $2 billion in NASA contracts to Musk's newfound space company.
 SpaceX has since secured missile-tracking satellite contracts through Griffin's SDA as part of its Starshield program.
 Griffin also helps lead Castelion, that seeks to mass-produce hypersonic weapons.